 - Company ID: Company ID of your SuccessFactors instance

 - Additional Properties: The deploy dialog window already captures the additional properties required for the complete use case.
+Let the default values as is.

 This completes the credentials deployment